Pancreatic Cancer and New-Onset Diabetes

 Signs and Symptoms of Pancreatic Cancer

 Pancreatic cancer often does not have noticeable early signs or symptoms.
-In many cases, cancer has spread to other parts of the body before its ever detected.
+In many cases, cancer has spread to other parts of the body before it is ever detected.

 What’s more, later signs and symptoms can be confused with those of other health conditions, which can delay diagnosis even further.